 Our excellent company culture has been officially recognised through our inclusion in The Sunday Times Best Places to Work List 2023.
-This accolade serves as a testament to the outstanding efforts of our colleagues in establishing an inclusive workplace that empowers employees to reach their fullest potential.
+This accolade serves as a testament to the outstanding efforts of our colleagues in establishing an inclusive have continued to nurture our partnership workplace that empowers employees to with local universities in Nottingham reach their fullest potential.